aleshaleksey/fansys23/08-spell-list.md

 |Save|N/A|

 **Description**: Beseech a fey to allow several beings to shelter in its realm.
 The entities follow a hidden path (takes 1 round regardless of speed) to enter the fey's realm.
 The realm is habitable for all beings.

+Access to the fey's realm is by a "secret path".
+The spell give the targets knowledge of the path.
+At the end of the spell this particular "secret path" ceases to exist.
+- It takes 1 round (regardless of move speed) to follow the secret path, during this time the targets are considered to be outside of the material realm.
+- Other entities can find the shelter via as ["Knowledge: Arcana"](05-skills.md#knowledge) roll to identify an effect (at least 20), and a subsequent "navigate" roll equal to the caster's spell threshold.
+- Uninvited entities can only enter the Fey's realm upon succeeding a WIS save vs the caster's Threshold.
+However, even if the uninvited guest succeeds, it may face the displeasure of the master of the realm.

 **Special (global)**: The fey will ask the caster to make a [promise](#promise) (as per the spell) in exchange for the shelter.
 The promise may be trivial, ridiculous, or deadly serious, depending on the fey that the caster deals with.